-- The tenure options are fixed.
-The minimum tenure offered by the bank is 1 month while the maximum tenure is 36 months.
-Tenure options hold good for both Singaporean Dollars as well as other foreign currencies.
+Additionally, you can choose between a variety of fixed tenures.
+The minimum tenure offered by the bank is 1 month, while the maximum tenure is 36 months.
+Tenure options hold good for both Singaporean dollars as well as foreign currencies.
+The foreign currencies available to open fixed deposits with include: American Dollar (USD), Euro (EUR), Australian Dollar (AUD), Sterling Pound (GBP), Chinese Yuan Offshore (CHF), and Japanese Yen (JYP).

 The annual interest rates offered for Singapore Dollar fixed deposits and foreign currency fixed deposits by Indian Bank are:

 |Currency||Rates (% p.a.)
 1 month||Rates (% p.a.)
 3 months||Rates (% p.a.)
 6 months||Rates (% p.a.)
 9 months||Rates (% p.a.)
 12 months||Rates (% p.a.)
 24 months||Rates (% p.a.)
 36 months|